 What’s curious is that there are no winners here.
 Really, everyone comes off looking pretty bad.
 The builder offers a reasonable service, albeit for an unreasonable price and possibly for malevolent purposes.
 The Aesir set him up to fail by making a deal that looks fair but which they don’t believe can be fulfilled.
 They blame Loki for their conundrum, but there is no evidence that Loki actually colluded with the builder.
 Why Loki prodded the Aesir accept builder’s request―whether it was to deliberately assist the builder or whether Loki just figured that this would make the deal appear more acceptable so the Aesir would get their wall―is an interesting question.
 But regardless of Loki’s intentions in the matter, the Aesir broke their oath.
 When the builder came close to earning his pay, not only did they create a crisis that would cause him to fail, but they also had him killed when they found out who he was.
 The Aesir reneged on their deal, the builder died a swift and brutal death, Odin got “the greatest of all horses”,8 and Loki did the Aesir’s dirty work, becoming a “pervert”9 in the process.

 The mythology turns tragic, however, when Loki ceases to be a friend to Odin.
-In Part V: Ragnarök, I will deconstruct the end of the world and how it represents the breakdown of society.
+In Part V: Ragnarök, I will deconstruct the end of the world and how it represents the inevitable breakdown of society.

 - Part I: Loki’s Origins

 - Part III: The Many Faces of Odin

 - Part VI: Trickster, Blood Brother and Nemesis